jameshart197/CI_PP1_ZOLA/README.md

 <img src="">
 </details>

-11. As a first time user,
+11. As a returning user, I want to find a way of ensuring I am informed of any upcoming events or offers

 | **Feature**                 | **Action**                    | **Expected Result**     | **Actual Result** |
 | --------------------------- | ----------------------------- | ----------------------- | ----------------- |